 * Triceps pressdown (machine): two sets of 10-12 repetitions

 * Crunches (abdominals): three sets to failure (when your muscles start to give out)

 Follow this with a cool down and some light stretching.

-Learning new strength exercises with one’s body weight may be enough to start.
+Learning new strength exercises with one’s Healthy Body weight may be enough to start.
 Over time you can progress to resistance bands and then free-weights and/or machines.
 Be sure to get your physician’s approval before starting any new program.
 Finally, follow these guidelines to get the most out of your workout: